parse-community/parse-dashboard/README.md

 ]
 ```

-Next, define a Cloud Function within the connected Parse Server, and set `encodeParseObjectInCloudFunction` in the server configuration to `true`:
+Next, define the Cloud Function in Parse Server that will be called.
+The object that has been selected in the data browser will be made available as a request parameter:

 ```js
 Parse.Cloud.define('deleteAccount', async (req) => {